- Home

 Always tailor your cover letter to the job you’re applying for by expressing why you want to work for that company and why you want to apply for that role in particular.
 Whoever receives your application doesn’t want to feel like you’ve sent an identical letter to 30 other companies.

-In order to convince prospective employers that you can be the solution to their problem, it’s important that you understand exactly what the company is aiming to do and what their challenges might be.
+To convince prospective employers that you are the solution to their problem, it’s important that you understand exactly what the company is aiming to do and what their challenges might be.

-If you visit the website of most large employers, you’ll be able to gather a treasure chest of information to help you – including company values, business strategy, and what they look for in prospective employees.
+Most large employers’ websites are a treasure trove of information for prospective employees, including company values, business strategy, and what they look for in new hires.

 Companies will be more likely to get in touch with you if they can see that you have a genuine personal interest in helping them meet future goals and targets.